Saint-Médard, Paris

-Saint-Médard, Paris, is a Roman Catholic church located at 105 Rue Mouffetard in the 5th arrondissement of Paris.
-It takes its name from Saint Medard, the bishop of Noyon in northern France, who was protector of Queen Razdegonde, and helped her found a convent at Noyon to escape her abusive husband, the King.
-Medard is the patron saint of French farmers.
+The Church of Saint-Médard (French: Église Saint-Médard, [eɡliz sɛ̃medaʁ]) is a Roman Catholic church located at 141 Rue Mouffetard in the 5th arrondissement of Paris.
+It takes its name from Saint Medard, the bishop of Noyon in northern France, who was protector of Queen Radegund, and helped her found a convent at Noyon to escape her abusive husband, King Chlothar I. Medard is the patron saint of French farmers.

 History

 Early Christian tombs from the Merovingian period were found by archeologists a few meters from the present church.
 The cemetery was probably connected with an early oratory from the sixth or seventh century.
-In the ninth century, following the Norman invasions, a chapel dedicated to Saint Medard, close to the route of the Roman road which connected Roman Lutetia with Lyon, near the point where the road crossed the Bievre River.
-The existence of this church, whose parish was attached to the Abbey of Saint Genevieve, is documented in a papal bull in 1163 from Pope Alexander III.
+In the ninth century, following the Norman invasions, there was a chapel dedicated to Saint Medard, close to the route of the Roman road which connected Roman Lutetia with Lyon, near the point where the road crossed the Bievre River.
+The existence of this church, whose parish was later attached to the Abbey of Saint Genevieve, is documented in a papal bull in 1163 from Pope Alexander III.

-Construction of the present church began in the early or middle of the 15th century until the 18th century.
+Construction of the present church took place from the early or middle of the 15th century until the 18th century.
 The work was interrupted by the Wars of Religion.
 In December 1561, the church was the scene of a dispute between Protestants and Catholics which led to the pillage of the church by the Protestants.
-In 1683 it became a parish church, within the jurisdiction of the Abbot of the nearby Abbey of Saint-Genevieve.
-In 1655, the church was placed directly under the Archbishop of Paris, but still kept a close relationship with the abbey.
+In 1655, the church was placed directly under the Archbishop of Paris, but kept a close relationship with the nearby Abbey of Saint-Genevieve.
+In 1683 it became a parish church, within the jurisdiction of the Abbot of Saint-Genevieve.
 In 1724, the faubourg Sant-Marcel was integrated into the growing city of Paris.